ChalmersGU-data-structure-courses/dsabook/src/markdown/05-analysis-part-2/01-upper-bounds.md

 ### Simplifying rules

-We introduced simplifying rules in section XX, but repeat them here in compact form:
+We introduced simplifying rules in section @sec:simplification-rules, but repeat them here in compact form:

      Rule              Simplification                                                       Alternatively
 ---  ----------------  -------------------------------------------------------------------  -------------------------------